Tommy Suharto: Criminal convictions

 Tommy faced criminal and civil trials after the fall of Suharto in 1998.

 In April 1999, Tommy and his business partner Ricardo Gelael went on trial over an $11 million land scam.
 They were acquitted in October 1999 by South Jakarta District Court.
 In September 2000, a panel of three Supreme Court judges, led by Syafiuddin Kartasasmita, overturned the ruling and sentenced Tommy and Gelael each to 18 months in jail for corruption.
 Tommy refused to go to jail and went into hiding.
 Kartasasmita's wife later alleged her husband had refused a $20,000 bribe from Tommy.

 The Supreme Court overturned Tommy's corruption conviction in October 2001, in a move that was viewed as part of a deal to make him come out of hiding.
 The Jakarta Post newspaper noted the ruling "destroyed what little credibility was left on what is supposed to be the last bastion of justice in this country".

 In 2002, Tommy was convicted of masterminding the July 2001 assassination of Kartasasmita.
 He was sentenced to 15 years jail on charges of murder, weapons possession and evading justice.
 The court had found that Tommy paid 100 million rupiah to the two assailants that had killed Kartasasmita in a drive-by shooting.
-Tommy was also convicted for trying to flee justice since November 2000 after attempts to have his corruption conviction overturned or pardoned failed.
+Tommy was also convicted for trying to flee justice from November 2000 after attempts to have his corruption conviction overturned or pardoned failed.
 While a life sentence or a death sentence was available to the judges, prosecutors sought 15 years.
 Tommy rarely showed up for his trial, claiming to be ill, and was absent when his verdict was announced.
 Instead, his paid supporters were present outside the court.

 He served the first three weeks of his sentence in the Block H luxury wing of Cipinang jail, Jatinegara, East Jakarta, before being transferred to Nusa Kambangan Island prison off the southern coast of Central Java.
 His luxury 8 x 3 meter cell was carpeted and contained a sofa, a sideboard, a television, a refrigerator, cooking utensils, an air-conditioner, a water purifier, a laptop computer, and two mobile phones.
 He was often allowed to travel to Jakarta on the grounds of medical parole and was seen at an exclusive golf course.
 In April 2006 he was transferred back to Cipinang.
 His sentence was reduced to 10 years on appeal, and he was given conditional release on 30 October 2006.
 He spent a total of four years in detainment.
 Critics said Tommy was released solely because of his wealth and his family's enduring power.